Noviel/osnova/README.md

 The way to use the all power of multicore processors on the server made on node.js.

 Include:
-- Mongoose as a database.
 - Express as web server.
 - Passport as authorization system.
+- Mongoose for work with MongoDB.
 - Axon for IPC communication.
 - Socket.IO for client-server communication.